Selective-Area-Grown PbTe-Pb Planar Josephson Junctions for Quantum Devices

 To elucidate the gradual evolution, we present four successive scans in Figs. 3(c-f), setting $V_{\text{G}}$ between Figs. 3(a) and 3(b) (additional scans can be found in Fig. S3 in the Supporting Information).
 In Fig. 3(c), the central lobe is much ``taller'' (in $I_{\text{s}}$) than the side lobes, indicating a Fraunhofer-like interference pattern where the supercurrent is distributed throughout the junction.
 Note that if $J_{\text{c}}$ along the $x$-axis is uniform, the width of the central lobe should be twice that of the side lobes.
 However, in Fig. 3(c), the central lobe width ($\sim$ 18 mT) is only slightly larger than that of the side lobes ($\sim$ 14.8 mT).
-This narrowing of the central lobe suggests that $J_{\text{c}}$ is not uniform along the $x$-axis, possibly due to imperfections of the fabrication process or a spatially varying junction length ($l$).
+This narrowing of the central lobe suggests that $J_{\text{c}}$ is not uniform along the $x$-axis.
 Figure 3(g) shows the calculated $J_{\text{c}}$ for Fig. 3(c), employing a method based on Fourier transform \cite{Yacoby_Fraunhofer}.
 The distribution is indeed inhomogeneous and reveals two dominating peaks.
 The JJ edges are denoted as the two vertical dashed lines.
 The width of the JJ is $w \sim$ 780 nm, and we define $x$ = 0 as the JJ midpoint.
 We have also implemented a slightly different method from Dynes and Fulton \cite{Dynes_Fulton}, yielding a qualitatively similar distribution (see Fig. S4 in the Supporting Information).
+Note that the positive direction of $x$-axis in Figs. 3(g-j) is not well-defined, i.e. it may be the same with the $x$-axis labeled in Fig. 1(f) or reversed, as this information was lost in the process of Fourier transform.

 As $V_{\text{G}}$ becomes more negative, the height of the central lobe decreases, and the oscillations become more SQUID-like, as shown in Fig. 3(e).
 The corresponding $J_{\text{c}}$ in Fig. 3(i) shows two peaks with other regions being depleted, confirming its ``double-slit'' nature.
-The origin of this current distribution, similar to two edge modes, is currently unknown.
 Based on $\Phi_0 = \Delta B \times A$ and the oscillation period $\Delta B$ = 14.8 mT, we can estimate the effective junction area $A \sim$ 0.14 $\upmu$m$^2$.
 In Fig. 3(f), $I_{\text{s}}$ is quite small ($\sim$ 20 nA) at more negative $V_{\text{G}}$ and the interference pattern is gone.
 Correspondingly, the supercurrent distribution (Fig. 3(j)) transforms into a single narrow peak.